scott-goodwin/ras-api/resources/public/api/conf/1.0/documentation/overview.md

-Use this API to check HMRC records and find out information about the residency status of your customers.
-The current API only allows a financial organisation to check if a customer is a Scottish resident.
+Use this API to check HMRC records to see if a customer is a Scottish resident for tax purposes.

-This version of the API is in development and is very likely to change.

 ##Before you start